 Overview of Outpatient Programs

-Outpatient programs allow for more flexibility than residential treatment.
+Outpatient programs and intensive outpatient programs allow for more flexibility than residential treatment.
 They typically require a certain number of hours each week that can work around the patient’s work schedule and other responsibilities.
 While outpatient programs may sound like an individualistic approach, it is important not to promote the community and support from offerings like group and individual therapy, typically offered in inpatient and outpatient programs.
 Those who complete a residential program will transition to an outpatient program, often with the same facility.

 You don’t need to have an exhaustive understanding of treatment programs.
 However, knowing some of the features and benefits of these programs can help your loved one in the right direction.
 In either case, a reputable facility will help your friend or family member create a customizable treatment plan that addresses their needs.
 While certain aspects of addiction treatment apply to every patient, there is no one-size-fits-all approach.